uf-mil/mil/docs/software/contributing.md

 you can't really hurt anyone else's progress.
 Even if you run some commands that mess up your copy, you can just ask for a new one!
 How sweet is that?

-Moreso, we use branch protection, so you can't push code onto the robot without approval from a leader first.
+More so, we use branch protection, so you can't push code onto the robot without approval from a leader first.
 Therefore, don't feel pressured to always type the right command - you might screw up, and it's all okay!